-- Note 1: Bit 21 of the PC is only available in Serial Programming modes. - 2: Default (legacy) SFR at this address, available when WDTCON<4> = 0. - 3: Configuration SFR, overlaps with default SFR at this address; available only when WDTCON<4> = 1. - 4: Reset value is '0' when Two-Speed Start-up is enabled and '1' if disabled. - 5: The SSPxMSK registers are only accessible when SSPxCON2<3:0> = 1001. - 6: Alternate names and definitions for these bits when the MSSP modules are operating in ICTM Slave mode.
+- Note 1: Bit 21 of the PC is only available in Serial Programming modes. - 2: Default (legacy) SFR at this address, available when WDTCON<4> = 0. - 3: Configuration SFR, overlaps with default SFR at this address; available only when WDTCON<4> = 1. - 4: Reset value is '0' when Two-Speed Start-up is enabled and '1' if disabled. - 5: The SSPxMSK registers are only accessible when SSPxCON2<3:0> = 1001. - 6: Alternate names and definitions for these bits when the MSSP module is operating in ICTM Slave mode.
 See Section 19.4.3.2 "Address Masking Modes" for details - 7: These bits and/or registers are only available in 80-pin devices; otherwise, they are unimplemented and read as '0'.
-Reset values are shown for 80-pin devices. - 8: These bits are only available in select oscillator modes (FOSC2 Configuration bit = 0); otherwise, they are unimplemented. - 9: The PMADDRH/PMDOUT1H and PMADDRL/PMDOUT1L register pairs share the physical registers and addresses, but have different functions determined by the module's operating mode.
+Reset values are shown for 80-pin devices. - 8: The PMADDRH/PMDOUT1H and PMADDRL/PMDOUT1L register pairs share the physical registers and addresses, but have different functions determined by the module's operating mode.
 See Section 11.1.2 "Data Registers" for more information.